Old Fisherman: I'm not, but I still don't wanna!

 - On Cheers Rebecca and her sister play a prank on Sam in which Rebecca pretends to shoot her sister.
 To sell the act, Rebecca's sister screams "I'm too young to die" just before Rebecca pulls the trigger.

-- The Good Place episode "Dance Dance Resolution".
-Someone has to get in an obelisk sent by the Bad Place.
-Jason bemoans this.
-Ironically, all the characters are dead at this point.
+- The Good Place: In the episode "Dance Dance Resolution", someone has to get in an obelisk sent by the Bad Place.
+Jason bemoans that he's too young to die, ignoring the fact that he and the other characters are already dead and in the afterlife.

 Jason: I can't go!
 I'm too young to die!
 And too old to eat off the kids' menu!
 What a stupid age I am!